henriqueamorimm/bolt-framework/README.md

 Remember to set your main page as "page.html" in the "app" folder, all pages have to stay in that folder.

-You can route to other page using the JavaScript function "Route(pagename)" ex:
+You can route to other page using the JavaScript function "Router(pagename)" ex:
-`Route(Dashboard)`: Will drop in Dashboard.html
+`Router(Dashboard)`: Will drop in Dashboard.html
 With your Bolt options ready, let's try out the framework =)

 1. Use the command: `npm install fs http path`